rackupdev/rackup/README.md

 @rackupdev helps developers simplify building and running cloud based apps

 ## What does the platform do? ##
-TLDR: It allows you to define and deploy backend APIs through config files.
+TLDR: Rackup allows you to define and deploy backend APIs through config files.
 It's primarily intended for people that have at least some basic logic/programming skills but who do not know how (or like) to deal with infastructure, databases, SQL queries, build/deployment pipelines, and all the typical application headaches such as authentication, authorization, security, scalability, robustness, versioning, backups, etc...